-Intrafollicular Oocyte Transfer Derived Embryo 400x Conventional in vitro fertilization is poorly repeatable in the horse, therefore, ICSI has become the method of choice to produce embryos in vitro.
-When immature oocytes arrive at the ICSI laboratory they are placed into maturation culture media.
-Maturation rates vary between laboratories, but typically are around 60% [4-6].
+Recent research has shown that conventional in vitro fertilization can be repeatable in the horse, under certain conditions [5].
+However, at this time, ICSI is still the most reliable method to produce embryos in vitro.
+When immature oocytes arrive at the ICSI laboratory, typically 24 hours after TVA was performed, they are placed into maturation culture media.
+Maturation rates vary between laboratories, but typically are around 50-60% [4,6,7].
 Intracytoplasmic sperm injection involves the selection of 1 sperm and the injection of that sperm into a mature oocyte.
 The injected oocyte is then placed back into culture media and cultured for 7-10 days for embryo production.
-The embryo production rate also varies between labs, but is about 20% [1, 2].
+The embryo production rate also varies between laboratories but is about 20% [1, 2].
 Any embryos produced can either be transferred directly into recipient mares or cryopreserved for transfer at a later date.
-Pregnancy rates from embryos transferred directly into recipients are not significantly different from those of conventionally acquired embryos, 60-75% [7].
-Transvaginal ultrasound-guided oocyte aspiration can be performed at any time of a mare’s cycle and at any time of the year, as long as follicles are present on the ovaries [4, 8].
-Aspirations can be performed every two weeks, with little impact on follicle numbers, mare fertility, and show schedule [4, 9, 10].
+Pregnancy rates from embryos transferred directly into recipients are not significantly different from those of conventionally acquired embryos, 60-75% [8].
+Transvaginal ultrasound-guided oocyte aspiration can be performed at any time of a mare’s cycle and at any time of the year, as long as follicles are present on the ovaries [4, 9].
+Aspirations can be performed every two weeks, with little impact on follicle numbers, mare fertility, and show schedule [4, 10, 11].

-Transvaginal ultrasound-guided oocyte aspiration and ICSI allow for the production of embryos from mares with reproductive abnormalities of the cervix, uterus, and oviducts that have been unsuccessful or inefficient in conventional breeding or embryo transfer programs.
-Recent data has shown that older mares had higher reproductive efficiency with TVA-ICSI versus natural breeding, artificial insemination, and embryo flush and transfer [7].
-Also, stallions with poor fertility or low sperm reserves can be utilized to produce foals with these techniques.
-The field of equine reproduction is rapidly changing and new assisted reproductive techniques allowing for the genetic preservation of mares will likely be developed within the next 10 years.
+Transvaginal ultrasound-guided oocyte aspiration and ICSI allow for the production of embryos from mares with reproductive abnormalities of the cervix, uterus, and oviducts or those that have been unsuccessful in conventional breeding or embryo transfer programs.
+Recent data has shown that older mares had higher reproductive efficiency with TVA-ICSI versus natural breeding, artificial insemination, and embryo flush and transfer [8].
+Also, semen from stallions with poor fertility or low sperm reserves can be utilized to produce foals with these techniques.
+The field of equine reproduction is rapidly changing and new assisted reproductive techniques allowing for the genetic preservation of mares will continue to advance within the next 10 years.

 You may also be interested in the following articles: